Source: Tech Funnel

 It's important to note that a successful customer acquisition strategy isn't just about acquiring a bunch of new customers; it's about acquiring them in an efficient manner that is cost-effective for your company.
 Because at the end of the day, if it costs you more to generate new customers than you gain from the customer-lifetime value, you'll never get out of the red or grow revenue from you efforts.

-Here about some of the most efficient and effective ways you can acquire new customers for your business.
+Here are some of the most efficient and effective ways you can acquire new customers for your business.

 1. There is power in partnership